 Lakhpat also has a high religious significance for the three of India’s biggest religions: Islam, Sikhism and Hinduism.
 It is here in Lakhpat that Guru Nanak, the founder of Sikhism, made his last stop before finally moving to Mecca.
 The site where he camped how now become a gurudwara, which even today holds some of Guru Nanak’s possessions.

-Then Pir Ghaus Muhammad, a Sufi mystic, who practiced half as a Hindu and half as a Muslim, during his lifetime, is buried here in Lakhpat.
+Then Pir Ghaus Muhammad, a Sufi mystic, who practised half as a Hindu and half as a Muslim, during his lifetime, is buried here in Lakhpat.
 His tomb is a stone construction with very complex carvings and a water tank that is said to have healing properties for skin problems.
 Sayyed Pir Shah’s nine-domed mausoleum can also be found here.

 The Story Behind Lakhpat’s Road To Oblivion